vmolab/solx/README.md

 **solx** is a new optimizing compiler for EVM developed by [Matter Labs](https://matter-labs.io/).

 > [!WARNING]
-> The project is in alpha state and not suitable for production use.
+> The project is in beta state and must be used with caution.
+Please use it only for testing and experimentation.
+> If you want to use it in production, make sure to test your contracts thoroughly, or [contact us](#contact-us) first.
+> The main issue is the EVM bytecode size limit of 24KB, which is not always respected by the compiler.
+But we are working on it!

 **solx** passes [our test suite](https://github.com/matter-labs/era-compiler-tester), which includes: